FilipaBorges94/Bicycles/docs/user_stories/US05_Get_Days_In_A_Race_Without_Stages.md

 _As an administrator, I want to know, which are the days off, i.e, the days when there are no stages._

-The race has a name and has several stages, these stages have an order.
+The race has several stages, these stages have an order and each stage has an initial date.

-To create a race we first need to know the name of the race, and the initial and end date of the race must also be known.
+To get the days off in a race, it is necessary to know the dates of all the stages within the race.
+A race has an initial and end date, and it is possible to obtain the days off (i.e. without stages) by knowing the days of each stage, between the period of time of the race.

 ## 1.1.
 System Sequence Diagram